uos/ros2_tutorial/ex01_first_package/README.md

 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
 ```

-Then restart your computer OR the ROS daemon
+Then restart your computer or the ROS daemon

 ```console
 ros2 daemon stop